tmazitov/profile/src/assets/articles/Minishell.md

 As you can see it's just a string with many arguments and words that separated by spaces.
 But how to detect here any command or instructions that shell need to execute?

 At first, we are need `split this string by |` character that means pipe.
 Why it's needed?
-Because each part that separated by pipe should to execute in parallel using child processes.
-After split we are need to create a Abstract Syntax Tree with very strict structure:
+Because each part that separated by pipe should be executed in parallel using child processes in the execution part.
+After split we are need to create a Abstract Syntax Tree and fill them:

 ```mermaid
 flowchart TD